At Cottonwood, Inc. we are committed to helping

 consistency of service and advocacy.

-Satisfaction Survey Results: Persons served, 99% satisfied.
+Satisfaction Survey Results: Parents/Guardians/Family Members, 98% satisfied.

 Case managers serve as valuable resources.
 They have the knowledge, the training, and the experience to help individuals find services in the community and access benefits.
 Individuals are assisted with understanding their choices and the risk associated with those choices.

 The highest priority for a case manager is to advocate for the individuals they serve and provide guidance on creating safe and healthy lives.
-This includes providing resources on how to be a good self-advocate as well as working with guardians when one is assigned to the individual served to help the consumer create a preferred lifestyle.
+This guidance includes providing resources on how to be a good self-advocate as well as working with guardians when one is assigned to the individual served to help the consumer create a preferred lifestyle.
 Additionally, the case manager assists with navigating the many complex systems that provide funding and benefits to people with I/DD.

 Case managers help set individual goals and outline the path needed to get there.
 They help find services that are available in the community and meet regularly with the people in each individual’s support network to help obtain goals.

 Case managers provide consistency and support as individuals make transitions in life and work.
 For almost three decades, Cottonwood has been assisting individuals with changes in their life.
-From school to the work place or from parent’s homes to individually owned apartments, a case manager can be there, if requested, giving support and guiding individuals in all new endeavors.
+From school to the work place or from parent’s homes to individual apartments, a case manager can be there, if requested, giving support and guiding individuals in all new endeavors.